 Following an internship at USPC, Ashley was offered a position as a Strength and Conditioning Coach.
 Ashley oversees all the day to day operations at USPC along with athletic assessments and baseline testing for all new members.
 Originally from Forest, VA, Ashley currently resides in Charlotte, NC with her husband Erik.

 Jeffrey Hill, MS, USAW

-Director of Strength and Conditioning (Main Campus)
+Director of Athletic and Sport Performance (Main Campus)